Reading

 Pack PRIDE

-Rumors and gossip are types of conflict.
-We discussed that rumors are spread from one person to another, similar to the game telephone; the story can change over time.
-Also, the person spreading the rumor often does not know if the information is accurate.
+We also discussed two other types of conflict: rumors and gossip.
+Rumors are spread from one person to another, similar to the game Telephone, the story can change over time.
+Also, the person spreading the rumor often does not know if the information is true or not.
 However, gossip is slightly different.
 It typically involves some shocking or personal information.
 Both are negative and can hurt others.
+It is important to stop it when you hear it by not engaging with the person sharing the information.